Cannon: Solid spaces

 To pack a muzzle-loading cannon, first gunpowder is poured down the bore.
 This is followed by a layer of wadding (often nothing more than paper), and then the cannonball itself.
-A certain amount of windage allows the ball to fit down the bore, though the greater the windage the less efficient the propulsion of the ball when the gunpowder is ignited.
+A certain amount of windage (in this case meaning that the bore is designed slightly wider than the cannonball) allows the ball to fit down the bore, though the greater the windage the less efficient the propulsion of the ball when the gunpowder is ignited.
 To fire the cannon, the fuse located in the vent is lit, quickly burning down to the gunpowder, which then explodes violently, propelling wadding and ball down the bore and out of the muzzle.
 A small portion of exploding gas also escapes through the vent, but this does not dramatically affect the total force exerted on the ball.

 Any large, smoothbore, muzzle-loading gun—used before the advent of breech-loading, rifled guns—may be referred to as a cannon, though once standardised names were assigned to different-sized cannon, the term specifically referred to a gun designed to fire a 42 lb shot, as distinct from a demi-cannon – 32 lb, culverin – 18 lb, or demi-culverin – 9 lb.
-Gun specifically refers to a type of cannon that fires projectiles at high speeds, and usually at relatively low angles; they have been used in warships, and as field artillery.
+Gun in this context specifically refers to a type of cannon that fires projectiles at high speeds, and usually at relatively low angles; they have been used in warships, and as field artillery.
 The term cannon is also used for autocannon, a modern repeating weapon firing explosive projectiles.
 Cannon have been used extensively in fighter aircraft since World War II.